tableau/connector-plugin-sdk/README.md

 [Datasource]
 Name = your_datasource_name
 LogicalQueryFormat = dbo
+MaxThread = 6   #You can add this to control Max Thread number when you use TDVT to run single datasource, it cannot apply with multi datasource
+MaxSubThread = 4    #you can add this to control Max Sub Thread number for each test suit for this type of datasource

 [StandardTests]
 *\#You can put in comma separated string values that match part or all of a test name to exclude them.
 The asterix works as a wildcard.*